-The best way to protect yourself and our community against serious illness from the highly contagious delta variant is to get vaccinated and wear a mask.
-Vaccines remain highly effective against severe disease by the delta variant.
+The best way to protect yourself and our community against serious illness from the highly contagious Delta and Omicron variants is to get vaccinated and wear a mask.

+Vaccines remain highly effective against severe disease by the Delta variant.
 Being fully vaccinated reduces the risk of infection by 5x and reduces the risk of hospitalization and death by 10-29x.